buhrmi/buhrmi/README.md

 I'm buhrmi, a web developer and consultant specializing in Svelte and Ruby on Rails.
 Need help with Svelte and/or Rails?
 Consider purchasing a <a href="https://buhrmester.dev">Consultation Package</a>!

 ## Currently bootstrapping
+- [VIBE](https://vibe.tokyo), the futuristic artist booking platform.
+You can even book [your's truly](https://app.vibe.tokyo/profiles/2).
 - [Adlify](https://www.adlify.me), a platform to create and sell advertising space directly on your stream.
 - [Shitcoin Swap](https://www.shitcoinswap.com), my very own poop-branded trading platform.
-- [Vibe Tokyo](https://vibe.tokyo), a futuristic artist booking agency.
-You can even book [your's truly](https://app.vibe.tokyo/profiles/2).

 ## Portfolio